Linda Greenlaw: Commercial fisherman

 Greenlaw was the captain of the Hannah Boden in October 1991 when Andrea Gail sank in the Atlantic in the 1991 Perfect Storm.
 Greenlaw's efforts to warn the Andrea Gail about the impending storm were portrayed in Sebastian Junger's 1997 book The Perfect Storm and in the movie version, in which she was played by Mary Elizabeth Mastrantonio.
 Junger called Greenlaw not just the only female swordfishing captain, but "one of the best captains, period, on the entire East Coast."

 In 1997, Greenlaw settled in Isle au Haut, and bought a lobster boat, the 35-foot Mattie Belle.

 On May 28, 2009, Greenlaw was convicted of illegally entering and illegally fishing in Canadian waters by the Provincial Court of Newfoundland and Labrador.
 The Crown asked for a fine of CAD$53,000, while the defense recommended a fine of half that amount.
 She was fined $38,000 after the judge found she did not use "due diligence".

 Writer

 Greenlaw's first book, The Hungry Ocean (1999), described a one-month swordfishing voyage, entailing, "among other things, treacherous weather, uncooperative fish, wildly entertaining shipmates, and the exhausting, mind-bending pressure of ten consecutive 21-hour days."
 Subsequent books include The Lobster Chronicles: Life on a Very Small Island (2002), All Fishermen Are Liars: True Tales from the Dry Dock Bar (2004), Seaworthy: A Swordboat Captain Returns to the Sea (2010), and Lifesaving Lessons: Notes from an Accidental Mother (2013).
 Greenlaw has co-authored two cookbooks with her mother, Martha Greenlaw, and published four novels of detective fiction—Slipknot (2007), Fisherman's Bend (2008), Shiver Hitch (2017) and Bimini Twist (2018) — all the names of knots and featuring her fictional detective Jane Bunker.

 TV

-Greenlaw joined Season 19 of Deadliest Catch to try and break into the highly dangerous career of Alaskan Crab fishing.
+Greenlaw joined season 19 of Deadliest Catch, where she attempted to enter the Alaskan crab fishery for the first time in her career.

+Greenlaw also was on Discovery's Swords Life on the Line that spanned for three seasons where she Captained the Seahawk, Bjorn II, and the Hannah Boden.